gar1t/e2/doc/tutorial.rst

 You may also find the "case" worthy of a function if it becomes complex enough.

 Of course, you're perfectly free to use case statements.
-But you at least feel a little guilty -- you're missing a great chance to clarify what you're doing with a well defined function!
+But you should at least feel a little guilty -- you're missing a great chance to clarify what you're doing with a well defined function!

 Client Access
 =============